 The Ellicott City Watershed Master Plan process officially kicked off on May 31, 2017 with the goal of developing a comprehensive, community-driven vision for rebuilding a stronger and more resilient Ellicott City.
 Triggered by the devastating July 30, 2016 flood, the master plan effort was designed to take a fresh and creative look at potential long-term flood solutions and rebuilding strategies.
 By May of 2018, the master plan consulting team had developed a vision for a model, resilient community that thrives by protecting its people, commerce, history, culture and natural environment.
 The consultants developed concepts and ideas for flood alleviation, resilient urban design, and comprehensive long-term rebuilding.

-After receiving 600+ comments and conducting 7 public meetings, the draft master plan is now ready for review.
-This plan provides a long-term vision for a thriving Ellicott City that showcases the community – its people, commerce, history, culture and natural environment.
+The master plan provides a long-term vision for a thriving Ellicott City that showcases the community – its people, commerce, history, culture and natural environment.
 Over 600 comments were received and reviewed throughout the development of this plan.

-The public is invited to comment on the plan through August 22, 2020.
-Following the public comment period, the County will finalize the plan before it goes to the Planning Board and County Council for approval.
-The plan will also be reviewed by the Historic Preservation Commission.
-Delivery of a final plan is targeted for the fall of 2020.
-Please visit DPZ's website for more information, including a user guide and additional FAQs.
+The public was invited to comment on the plan through August 22, 2020.
+Following the public comment period, the County finalized the plan and sent it to the Planning Board and County Council for approval.
+The plan was also reviewed by the Historic Preservation Commission.

 Frequently Asked Questions